 The first three terms of your course are designed to give you a sound foundation in modern Persian, and to introduce you to Islamic religion and culture and the history of the Middle East.

 Persian Prelims comprise three examination papers of 3 hours each:

-- Translation from Persian and reading comprehension - Translation into Persian and essay in Persian - Islamic history and culture
+- Translation from Persian and reading comprehension - Translation into Persian and essay in Persian - Islamic history and culture modern Persian.

-Students will attend Persian language classes for up to 10 hours per week, as well as working independently on the course material provided.
-Students will be required to build up a basic vocabulary, and to learn to use all of the essential grammatical structures of modern Persian.
 The teaching method combines systematic presentation of grammatical and thematic topics during language classes with regular assignments in reading, writing and translation.
 There will be regular written tests taken in class time to monitor students' progress and identify areas for development.
 The modern and pre-modern set texts for this year will be available from the Faculty Office.
 These are modern and pre-modern Persian texts which will have been read and discussed in class.